 Nutritional supplements have an excellent safety track record.
 However, certain individuals should seek the advice of their doctor before beginning any nutritional supplement program particularly diabetics, pregnant or lactating women.
 VitaMedica’s Bone Support contains niacin, which may cause a temporary redness of the skin and flushing.
-It also contains vitamin K and is contraindicated in patients taking blood thinners like Coumadin.
+It also contains vitamin K and is contraindicated in patients taking blood thinners.
 Please refer to the Directions section for more information on precautions and contraindications.

 5. If I eat a healthy diet, do I need to take Bone Support?

 No, but the clear majority of Americans do not eat a healthy diet.
 Extensive research and decades of clinical practice have demonstrated the necessity of good nutrition for optimal health and well-being.
 Despite this knowledge, most Americans do not eat a well-balanced diet on a consistent basis.
 Of particular concern is inadequate consumption of a variety of fruits and vegetables.
 These foods are rich in vitamins, minerals, and essential fatty acids – nutrients that are vital for optimal health and wellness.
 A multi-vitamin & mineral supplement is designed to meet the nutritional needs of individuals who do not eat the variety and quality of foods needed to obtain optimal levels of these important micronutrients.

 6. Bone Support is formulated with 150 mg of vitamin C. Shouldn’t I be getting more of this nutrient daily?